yoyanni/versus/README.md

 ### Fix dropdown & fighter ids

 Instead of using vanilla JS to display or hide the dropdowns, I used React, MUCH easier and faster.
 A couple boolean states, two different classes and 2 ternaries.

 I also added the ids to each fighter to be able to select the correct one in the parent component and pass it on to the sibling component.

+### Update Weight and Fighter States

+Weight and Fighters States can now be updated.
+I had to add a side state in Versebar which helps determine which side (red or blue) I will be updating for the Fighters State.
+I was not sure if this was the best method as it seemed a bit more convoluted but at the moment it makes a bit more sense, it helps by re-using the same code (if I had split the Fighters State into two, I would have to split everything I do believe) and it helps by being able to pass both fighters with one state to another component.

+When the Weight State is updated the Fighters State gets reset, it checks thought if the Weight State is the same.
+If it is then it wont update and wont reset the Fighters State.

+I also removed nanoid, thought it was required but I used the indices.